-As a council we believe the introduction of selective licensing will formalise the management responsibilities and ensure that good practice is implemented throughout private rented homes in the Netherfield ward and parts of Carlton Hill, Colwick, Daybrook and Newstead Village.
-We will also independently inspect properties to ensure they are compliant with minimum legal standards.
+As a council we believe that selective licensing will formalise the management responsibilities and ensure that good practice is implemented throughout private rented homes in the Netherfield ward and parts of Carlton Hill, Colwick, Daybrook and Newstead Village.
+We will also independently inspect a selection of properties to ensure they are compliant with minimum legal standards.